 Sofie is a consultant who has recently started working in a publishing house.
 She is hired to create a digital presence of the business.
 It is in the small office, where Sofie meets a young IT guy Max (Björn Mosten) who is on a temporary job.
-Sofie and Max don’t mutually gel initially but things get out of hand, when Max finds Sofie masturbating in the office, late at night.
-He clicks her picture to blackmail.
+Sofie and Max don’t mutually gel initially but things get out of hand, when Max finds Sofie touching herself in the office, late at night.
+He clicks her picture to blackmail her.
 Well, it isn’t any dark drama so the tension is released quickly between them which is transformed into a flirty relationship between them.
-Max starts giving Sofie interesting dares, which spice up their newly formed relationship leading it to (yup, same thing you are thinking).
+Max starts giving Sofie interesting dares, which spice up their newly formed relationship.

 An Already Explored Territory

+The series works best with it’s explicit bold scenes but whenever the series tries to explore the other themes, subplots or sub characters, it falls flat to boredom.
+The other characters are not anything new or creative.
+Even the publishing house set up works marvelously for a period but when it starts deriving ideas from other famous shows, it becomes monotonous, repetitive and predictable.
+Additionally, the direction has been approached casually to give actors space for improvisation.
 There was an interesting theme that creators tried to underline, but it didn’t result in anything significant.
 Sofie is not fed up in her marriage, or her husband is having an affair.
 It is a very unusual situation where the passionate intimacy is missing and one can not explain these circumstances, if they haven’t been there.
 I found the idea intriguing but it was not given enough weight.
-The series followed the cheesy hooking idea of a young boy and a married woman in its approach.
+The series followed the cheesy idea of a young boy and a married woman in its approach.